Quick GuideFemale Sexual Dysfunction: Treatment for Women's Sexual Disorders

 External reproductive organs

 The labia majora are two fleshy protrusions that protect and envelop the other external reproductive organs.
 They are covered with hair after puberty.
 They contain glands that produce sweat and oils.
 Inside the labia majora are the labia minora, smaller protrusions of flesh that surround the openings to the urethra (that allows passage or urine) and the vagina.
 Located next to the vaginal opening are glands that produce mucus known as Bartholin's glands.
 At the junction of the labia minora is the clitoris, a small structure that is covered by a skin fold called the prepuce.
-The clitoris is comparable is highly sensitive.
+The clitoris is comparable to the male penis and is highly sensitive.

 The menstrual cycle